ncatlab/nlab-content/pages/147.md

 +-- {: .num_remark #CoveragesAndTopologies}
 ###### Remark

 Every [[coverage]] induces a [[Grothendieck topology]].
 Often sites are defined to be categories equipped with a Grothendieck topology.
-Some constructions and properties are more elegantly handled with covergaes, some with Grothendieck topologies.
+Some constructions and properties are more elegantly handled with coverages, some with Grothendieck topologies.

 Notice that there are many equivalent ways to define a [[Grothendieck topology]], for instance in terms of a system of [[local isomorphisms]], or in terms of a system of [[dense monomorphisms]] in the [[category of presheaves]] $PSh(S)$.